 I completed the quilt top by adding a wide border with another vintage French General fabric from my stash.

-If you are interested in contacting Kim about custom quilting, you can reach her per email on this address: firstname.lastname@example.org
+If you are interested in contacting Kim about custom quilting, you can reach her per email at this email address: email@example.com

 To make your own version of this gorgeous log cabin quilt design, follow the guidelines below.